kredix-xypher/PC-OPTIMIZATION-SUITE/EULA.md

 - Transmit usage data (unless opt-in analytics enabled)
 - Store IP addresses

-## 8. TERMINATION
-We may terminate this license if you:
-- Violate any EULA terms
-- Attempt to bypass security measures
-- Use the Software illegally

-## 9. GOVERNING LAW
-This agreement shall be governed by the laws of **[Your Country/State]**, with exclusive jurisdiction in **[Your City] courts**.

 ## 10. ENTIRE AGREEMENT
 This EULA constitutes the complete agreement between parties regarding the Software.